phR0ze/oneup/api/README.md

 * `PBKDF2` is being used for password hashing which is designed to be slow down brute forcing

+### CORS
+By default, web browsers follow the ***Same-Origin Policy***, which only allows web pages to make requests to the same origin that served the page.
+While this is good for security, it's often limiting when modern, complex web apps need to fetch data from multiple domains.
+CORS is the technology that allows servers to relax the Same-Origin Policy, granting browsers permission to expose the response to frontend JavaScript code even when the origin is different.

 ## Testing
 In order to consider the API stable enough for self-hosted running my goal is:
 * Unit tests with 80% code coverage of API handlers